 Junction Bridge, near Little Rock, was built by the railroad over a hundred years ago.

 Johnny Cash was born in Kingsland, AR.
 He went by his initials until he joined the Air Force and changed his name to John R. Cash.
-In Memphis he sold appliances while perfecting his voice and stage presence.
+In Memphis, he sold appliances while perfecting his voice and stage presence.
 Despite his song, “Folsom Prison Blues,” the only time that Johnny was in Folsom Prison was during a concert.
 And he did not kill anyone as the song otherwise suggests.
 His signature song was “I Walk the Line,” but his money maker was “Ring of Fire.”
 Johnny will always be remembered for his unique bass voice.

 General Douglas MacArthur was born in Little Rock to a family with a long military history.
 General MacArthur was involved in WWI, WWII, and the UN Korean Conflict.
 He was a brilliant General in his military planning and execution.
-However, a dispute with President Truman over the handling of North Korean conflict terminated his career.
+However, a dispute with President Truman over handling the North Korean conflict terminated his career.
 He wanted to expand the conflict into a full-blown war with the Chinese.
 But President Truman saw a different route.
 Which man had the better plan may be debated, but his refusal to obey a presidential order was not up for discussion.

 Dizzy Dean was a baseball pitcher that hailed from Lucas, AR.
 He had a colorful career as a pitcher and broke many records, particularly the number of consecutive strikeouts.
-He captured the nickname of “Dizzy” while serving in the Army because his fastballs were reputed to make batters dizzy.
+He captured the nickname “Dizzy” while serving in the Army because his fastballs were reputed to make batters dizzy.
 Dizzy may be better known for his radio and later TV broadcasting.
 He developed a reputation for purposefully butchering the English language.
-Dizzy was quoted in Charles Schultz’s Peanuts™ as saying “He shouldn’t hadn’t ought-a swang.”
+Dizzy was quoted in Charles Schultz’s Peanuts™ as saying, “He shouldn’t hadn’t ought-a swang.”